University's contractual maternity pay scheme

 Back to top

-If an employee’s fixed-term contract is due to expire during the maternity leave period (or the contract ends due to redundancy), she may still qualify for a portion of the University's contractual maternity pay scheme.
+Departments must consult with their HR Business Partner.
+If the contract does end or the employee is made redundant, they may still qualify for a portion of statutory maternity pay.
 However, the payments under the University’s contractual scheme and all other contractual employment benefits will cease on the contract end date.
-An employee may continue to be entitled to SMP after employment ends.
-Any such payment will be paid to the employee as a lump sum amount at the end of her employment.
+If an employee continues to be entitled to SMP after employment ends, any such payment will be paid to the employee as a lump sum amount at the end of her employment.
+The normal arrangements for ending contracts will also apply.

 Back to top